As the most recently departed generation of Islanders would have told us, there were no deer on Martha’s Vineyard.

 In 1949, Martha’s Vineyard had its first official deer season.
 Twenty-seven deer were checked.
 In 1959, the Boston Globe ran the headline, “Too Many (!?)
 Deer at Martha’s Vineyard,” noting, “Natives have been complaining of deer raising havoc on farms.”
 You know the rest.
 At least they’re not moose.

 Chris Baer teaches photography and graphics at Martha’s Vineyard Regional High School.
-His book, “Martha’s Vineyard Tales,” containing many “This Was Then” columns, will be released June 1.
+His book, “Martha’s Vineyard Tales,” containing many “This Was Then” columns, was released in 2018.